-Alcohol sold for consumption 'Off Premises'
+Alcohol sold for consumption at 'Off Licence' Premises

-- 8.9 Premises licence holders and DPS' with particular responsibility for town centre Off Licences are reminded of their responsibility in ensuring that sales of alcohol from their premises do not create a direct link to town centre anti-social behaviour or crime and disorder. - 8.10 In particular, the sale of single cans of alcohol to those who have a tendency to drink in the street or within our town centres should be avoided.
-Where a direct link is established between sales of alcohol from a premises and anti-social behaviour or crime and disorder caused by those to whom the alcohol has been sold, then formal action may be taken against the licence holder - 8.11 Licence holders and DPS are also reminded that it is an offence under Section 141 of the Act, to knowingly sell alcohol or allow the sale of alcohol to a person who is drunk.
+- 8.21 Premises licence holders and DPS' with particular responsibility for town centre Off Licences are reminded of their responsibility in ensuring that sales of alcohol from their premises do not create a direct link to town centre anti-social behaviour or crime and disorder. - 8.22 In particular, the sale of single cans of alcohol to those who have a tendency to drink in the street or within our town centres should be avoided.
+Where a direct link is established between sales of alcohol from a premises and anti-social behaviour or crime and disorder caused by those to whom the alcohol has been sold, then formal action may be taken against the licence holder. - 8.23 Licence holders and DPS are also reminded that it is an offence under Section 141 of the Act, to knowingly sell alcohol or allow the sale of alcohol to a person who is drunk.